 The research papers should focus on a specific topic.
 Unlike the essays, research papers are more grounded on the literature and research findings.
 A research paper requires you to research and gain expert knowledge on that topic, and then back up your arguments and assertions with facts found through your thorough research.
 There will be examples and past reports on SurreyLearn.

 Formative assessment and feedback

-Students will receive feedback on the first assessment before submitting the case study.
-Time will be set aside in seminars to discuss aspects of the assessment.
+Students receive regular feedback on their work during the seminars.
+They further receive feedback on their first assessment before submitting the case study.
+Time is set aside in seminars to discuss aspects of the assessment.
 Where students are asked to complete small tasks in advance of - or during - classes, verbal feedback will be given to the group as a whole.

 - Give students an understanding of the implications of the use of particular electoral systems in different contexts.

 - Develop students¿ ability to analyse contemporary elections and electoral outcomes through existing theories and analytical frameworks.